Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 - Connection and communication orientated and managed.
 - Acknowledging and retransmission routes, and provides flow and congestion control.
 - Adjust sending rate over time to account for varying network conditions, like high congestion.
-- Receiver in TCP rearranges segmen
+- Receiver in TCP rearranges segments in correct order.
+- **Segments and fragments at internet layer n**